agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ![image](https://i.imgur.com/yBe0yHv.png)

-#### Add Moviesanity to the SlotData Class - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/92daeeca15dbbc755b96ccc63e6422808e9004f6)
+#### Adding Moviesanity to the SlotData Class - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/92daeeca15dbbc755b96ccc63e6422808e9004f6)

 This is where the value will be stored for the duration of the play session.

 ![image](https://i.imgur.com/iqScwFE.png)

-#### Read Moviesanity from the slot data fields and assign it to the SlotData [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/037796179f623fd94e2f916e4b23cb076c67cda5)
+#### Reading Moviesanity from the slot data fields and assign it to the SlotData [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/037796179f623fd94e2f916e4b23cb076c67cda5)

-We usually pick a default value of "None" here, so that if the Apworld does not provide the setting, it's probably an older version that also doesn't want to trigger subsequent code for it.
+I usually pick a default value of "None" here, so that if the Apworld does not provide the setting, it's probably an older version that also doesn't want to trigger subsequent code for it.

 ![image](https://i.imgur.com/vxDLv6D.png)

 ### 2 - Patching the locations

+The vast majority of the features in this mod exist as [Harmony Patches](https://harmony.pardeike.net/articles/patching.html), which are methods of code that are set to run before, after, or instead of, the original vanilla code.
+The idea is simple: Find the code you want to change, and apply a prefix or postfix patch to it.

+I generally organize the patches in CodeInjection files, and one file can contain multiple patches.
+I generally only place patches in the same file if they are directly related to each other.
+For example, in this case, we will probably place all moviesanity patches in one single file.

 #### Finding the code to patch